Research

 New projects are always on the way!

-We investigate modeling strategies that convert longitudinal digital behavioral traces to a rigorous understanding of how educational inequality accumulates through students’ day-to-day experience.
-We look at different types of digital behavior, such as task completion, forum discussion, and content navigation.
+We investigate modeling strategies that convert longitudinal, unstructured data (e.g., digital traces, curricular content) into a rigorous understanding of how educational inequality accumulates through day-to-day experience.

 Algorithmic fairness in transfer learning